serokell/frontend-task-react/README.md

 ## Part 2: BlockChain task

+This part is optional, you may skip it.
-If you are applying for a position connected with blockchain you should additionally implement this task.
-It adds functionality to your note app which use blockchain wallet.
+We want you to demonstrate your ability to work with domain-specific libraries and understand domain-specific tasks.
+This part adds functionality to your note app which use blockchain wallet.

 ### Technical requirements